thirdweb-dev/typescript-sdk/etc/sdk.api.md

     //
     // (undocumented)
     getActiveClaimCondition(): Promise<ClaimCondition>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getActiveMintCondition" is marked as @public, but its signature references "PublicMintCondition" which is marked as @beta
-    //
-    // @deprecated (undocumented)
-    getActiveMintCondition(): Promise<PublicMintCondition>;
     // Warning: (ae-forgotten-export) The symbol "QueryAllParams" needs to be exported by the entry point index.d.ts getAll(queryParams?: QueryAllParams): Promise<NFTMetadataOwner[]>;
     // Warning: (ae-incompatible-release-tags) The symbol "getAllClaimConditions" is marked as @public, but its signature references "ClaimCondition" which is marked as @beta